Da'Norris Searcy: 2011

 The Buffalo Bills selected Searcy in the fourth round (100th overall) of the 2011 NFL draft.
-Searcy was the fourth safety drafted in 2011.
+He was the fourth safety drafted in 2011.

 On July 29, 2011, the Bills signed Searcy to a four-year, $2.52 million contract that includes a signing bonus of $484,424.

 Throughout training camp, Searcy competed to be the starting strong safety against George Wilson and Bryan Scott.
 Head coach Chan Gailey named Searcy the third strong safety on the Bills' depth chart to start the regular season, behind George Wilson and Bryan Scott.

-He made his professional regular season debut in the Buffalo Bills' season-opening 41–7 victory at the Kansas City Chiefs season.
-On September 18, 2011, Searcy deflected a pass and made his first career interception in the Bills' 38–35 win against the Oakland Raiders in Week 2.
+Searcy made his professional regular season debut in the season-opening 41–7 road victory over the Kansas City Chiefs.
+In the next game, Searcy deflected a pass and made his first career interception during the 38–35 win against the Oakland Raiders in Week 2.
 Searcy intercepted a pass by quarterback Jason Campbell, that was originally intended for wide receiver Denarius Moore, to seal the Bills' victory as time expired in the fourth quarter.
 On November 20, 2011, Searcy earned his first career sack after George Wilson injured his neck and missed three games (Weeks 11–13).
 He finished the Bills' 35–8 loss at the Miami Dolphins with a season-high 11 combined tackles (nine solo).
 In Week 13, he recorded nine combined tackles (six solo) in a 23–17 loss to the Tennessee Titans.

-He finished his rookie season in 2011 with 34 combined tackles (26 solo), a pass deflection, and an interception in 16 games and three starts.
+Searcy finished his rookie year with 34 combined tackles (26 solo), a pass deflection, and an interception in 16 games and three starts.